drizzyposh/drizzyposh/README.md

 <h3 align="center">A developer from Nigeria.</h3>

-- 🔭 I’m currently working on an Ecommerce app using React and Firebase.
+- 🔭 I’m currently working on an Ecommerce app using React & Firebase.
 - 🌱 I’m currently learning React & Redux/Redux tool kit.
 - 👯 I’m looking to collaborate on Github!
 - 💭 I'm a Gamer, love Swimming & listening to music.